The Design Team

 - The Edmonton Federation of Community Leagues for their insights, counsel and support at the outset of this project, and their assistance with delivery and promotion.

-If you are interested to explore how we did this learning together, our workshop reports are available on request to email@example.com.
+If you are interested to explore further how we did this learning together, our workshop reports are available on request to email@example.com.